 CARROTS

 Carrots are springtime root vegetables that are pretty easy to grow.
-Orange carrots are most comply seen and sold at the grocery store, but you can also grow rainbow colored carrots.
-Carrots come in different sizes, some are short and fat, while others are long and thin.
+Orange carrots are most commonly seen and sold at the grocery store, but you can also grow a rainbow colored variety.
+Carrots come in different sizes, some are short and wide, while others are long and thin.
 Baby carrots, however, are not an actual carrot variety, instead they are made with a machine using regular sized carrots.
+I love to snack on raw carrots or add them to salads and wrap.
+Carrots can also be roasted, sautéed, cooked into soup or baked into cakes or muffins.
+They are a very versatile vegetable that can be used in both sweet and savory recipes.
+Carrots are probably most eaten raw, with ranch or hummus, in the US though!
+Or baked into carrot cake

 Carrot and Chickpea Salad with Orange Maple Dressing